MadeInPierre/finalynx/docs/quickstart/customization.md

 A sidecar is defined by 4 parameters:
 - **Output format:** Specify what you want to render in this column (aka. sidecar).
 This uses the same format as the "output format" explained above, except it will be rendered in a separate column on the right of the tree.
-- **Condition format:** Specify any output format.
-Only show the output format for each node it this render returns a non-empty string.
+- **Condition format (optional):** Specify any output format.
+Only show the output format for each node if this render returns a non-empty string.
 This is useful to make multiple sidecars work together (e.g. only show ideal amounts if the node requires a non-zero delta transaction).
+Defaults to None, meaning all nodes will display the output format.
-- **Title:** customize the column (aka. sidecar) title.
+- **Title (optional):** customize the column (aka. sidecar) title.
 By default, a title is generated from the output format.
+Defaults to the output format name.
-- **Show folders:** A boolean to choose if you want to only show elements for `Line` objects and not `Folder` objects.
+- **Show folders (optional):** A boolean to choose if you want to only show elements for `Line` objects and not `Folder` objects.
 When set to `False`, only expanded folders will not have any information displayed.
+Defaults to True.

 Define your own sidecars using one of two options:
 1. From your Python configuration: